 - Credit Transfer/Exemption of Basic Medical Science Courses Goals of the undergraduate medical program include integration across all basic science disciplines and developing teamwork skills that are necessary to practice medicine in the evolving healthcare system.
-While it is recognized that students may enter medical school with advanced training in a basic science discipline, even if obtained at Tulane, they will not be exempted from course work or examinations. - Student Transfers Tulane University School of Medicine typically does not consider applications for transfer admission.
-In the rare instance where a transfer student is considered, the student must be enrolled in a medical school in the United States or Canada that is accredited by the Liaison Committee on Medical Education of the American Medical Associate/Association of American Medical Colleges.
-Requests for transfer are generally not entertained without significant extenuating circumstances and occurs at the prerogative of the Admissions Committee with approval by the Student Professionalism and Promotion Committee, as described in Transfer and Admission with Advanced Standing.
+While it is recognized that students may enter medical school with advanced training in a basic science discipline, even if obtained at Tulane, they will not be exempted from course work or examinations. - Student Transfers Tulane University School of Medicine does not consider applications for transfer admission.
+See policy on Transfer and Admission with Advanced Standing.